kbailey117/WordPressServer/README.md

 # WordPressServer
-Dockerized Wordpress server deployed on Ubuntu EC2 with RDS/EFS background
+Dockerized Wordpress server deployed on Ubuntu EC2 with RDS background

 # VPC Setup
 Setup VPC with a CIDR block limitation of /26 | no NAT Gateway due to cost incursions | no S3 endpoint required | Enable DNS hostnames & resolution